isomerpages/gb-assist/pages/solutionrepo/solution916.md

 ---
-title: NetDocuments - Package (6 users)
+title: CoreMatter - Package (3 users)
 permalink: /productivity-solutions-grant/solutionrepo/solution916
 ---

 #### Description

-NetDocuments is  native cloud-based DMS in the legal industry to support of integrations and partnerships.
-All third-party integrations are written to the single instance NetDocuments service and API integration is provided to support any advanced and custom integrations should they be needed.
-Furthermore, NetDocuments has a strategic partnership with Microsoft to natively integrate with their Office 365 Web Applications without the use of OneDrive.
+CoreMatter is a cloud based, Legal Accounting and Practice Management System, developed on a Client-Matter Workspace structure which empower users to better manage Accounting & Financial Matter, Client Matter, Case Matter to meet the requirement of their clients.
+In addition, their AML/CFT (Anti Money Laundering Counter Financing Terrorism) module for users to quickly and accurate encode KYC information for their clients, with an approval function from authorised personnel of the firm.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Verlata_NetDoc_Annex_3_CR_wef8June2020_Part_2.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Verlata_CoreMatter_Annex_3_CR_wef8June2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria